Iran's Guards using Trump victory to claw back power

 "If Trump adopts a hostile policy towards Iran or scraps the deal, hard-liners and particularly the IRGC will benefit from it," a former reformist official said.

-Elected in a landslide in 2013 on a promise to end Iran's diplomatic and economic isolation, reformist President Hassan Rouhani has struggled to reconnect Iran's economy to world markets and to attract foreign investment.
+Elected in a landslide in 2013 on a promise to end Iran's diplomatic and economic isolation, pragmatist President Hassan Rouhani has struggled to reconnect Iran's economy to world markets and to attract foreign investment.

 Uncertainty over the nuclear deal, unilateral U.S. sanctions, political infighting in Iran alongside complex regulations, labor issues and corruption have hampered a post-sanctions economic revival causing concern to Supreme leader Ayatollah Ali Khamenei who blames the government.